 - Raising Steam In No. 6, which describes the history of the locomotive and the overhaul that had been started.

-- Overhaul of No. 6, which describes the work that has been done so far to finish this overhaul.
+- Overhaul of No. 6 Part 1, which describes a lot of the mechanical work that had to be done to finish this overhaul.

 Other pages provide more information about: